ferdinand-popp/Deepan/README.md

 Project based on pytorch-geometric.
 It uses clinical EHR, gene expression and somatic mutation data from the TCGA Study [TCGA Study](https://www.cancer.gov/about-nci/organization/ccg/research/structural-genomics/tcga)
 ### 1. Generate a patient similarity graph.
 Transform omics data into binary or numerical features and preselect them.
 Generated patient nodes have an edge connecting them if their distance in the feature space is below a set threshold.
+The feature matrix and the adjacency matrix are stored in a PyTorch Data Object.
 ### 2. Train graph autoencoders
 GAE are graph convolutional nets that integrate feature and adjacency information.
 The resulting latent represenation is decoded to reconstruct the adjacency information and the loss is the mean squared error between the original matrix and the reconstructed one.